Black Lives Matter Statement - July 2020

 Lunch Served from 11:00am – 1:00pm

-The House of Bread was founded with the belief that no one deserves to go hungry.
+The House of Bread was founded in 1983 by Sister Dorothy Kammerer and Joe Bettman, with the belief that no one deserves to go hungry.
 Over 30 years since the first meal was served, the House of Bread today operates with that very principle.

 At the House of Bread, we believe that everyone deserves to be treated with dignity and respect.
 Everyone deserves to have a meal in a place where they feel welcome and appreciated.
 No one is ever turned away from the House of Bread, and everyone is treated as a special guest.